chatonode/component-multiselect-autocomplete/README.md

 ## Acknowledgements

 This project was created by Chato Node.
-It is based on a coding [challenge](https://github.com/sahinkutlu/frontend-case/tree/main) provided by [AdCreative.ai](https://adcreative.ai/), and it utilizes the [Rick and Morty API](https://rickandmortyapi.com/).
+It is based on a coding [challenge](https://github.com/sahinkutlu/frontend-case/tree/main) provided by [AdCreative.ai](https://adcreative.ai/), and it utilizes the [Rick and Morty API](https://rickandmortyapi.com/) for fetching data.

 ## Future Improvements